 Impact on Homeowners with Older Air Conditioners

 In the past few years, many homeowners have already switched to more environmentally friendly refrigerants, and older AC systems that have been replaced according to schedule were most likely switched out for Puron units.

-Freon-based HVAC units that still fully function need not be replaced just yet.
+Freon-based HVAC units that still fully function need not be replaced just yet with these new regulations.
 Although Freon will no longer be produced or imported by 2020, limited recycled amounts will still be available.
-Older systems can be serviced with refrigerant using stocks of HCFC-22 until the January 1st, 2019 date.
+Older systems can be serviced with refrigerant using stocks of HCFC-22 until the January 1st, 2020 date.
 Afterward, technicians must source recycled Freon to keep old cooling systems running.

-Although the EPA doesn’t require owners to buy new AC systems, retrofitting older systems is a valid option if possible.
+Although the EPA doesn’t require owners to buy new AC systems as part of the new Freon regulations, retrofitting older systems is a valid option if possible.
 If the AC coils are compatible with Puron refrigerant, technicians can replace outdoor units without modifying other components throughout your house.
-This solution can be pricey, but it will keep your current system working, and might even make it more energy efficient.
+This solution can be pricey, but it will keep your current system working, and might even make it more energy-efficient.
 Routine service is vital for such retrofitted systems to prevent leaks and other harmful effects on the environment.

-If you have any questions or concerns about your current AC unity, don’t sweat it!
-Give One Hour Heating & Air Conditioning® of Delmarva a call today!
+If you have any questions or concerns about your current AC unit or the new Freon regulations in 2020, don’t sweat it!
+Give One Hour Heating & Air Conditioning® of Delmarva a call or contact us online today!